The 25 Best Core Exercises For Runners

 What Is Overpronation?

 Overpronation happens when your foot rolls excessively inward, more than 15% of the way.
-This inward roll causes your foot to flatten more than it should, placing extra pressure on the inner side of your foot.
+This extra inward roll flattens your foot more than normal, adding pressure to the inner side.

 I’ve seen runners deal with issues like shin splints, runner’s knee, and stress fractures because of overpronation.